 Until sweet Virginia shows up at the MC to serve drinks and pick up some much needed cash.
 Even a capable woman needs a bit of help now and then, especially when someone in Tulsa’s secretive supernatural underworld is gunning for her.
 Her first encounter with the Tawny Viking binds them together in a magickal connection that won’t be denied!

-Can a demi-god with savage desires and life-long domination tendencies find common ground with a sweet, young submissive who has an independent streak a mile wide and triumph over deadly preternatural enemies?
+Can a demi-god with savage desires and life-long domination tendencies find common ground with a sweet, young submissive who has an independent streak a mile wide and still manage to help her triumph over deadly preternatural enemies?

 NOTE FROM THE AUTHOR: This book contains adult content